Professor X: House of M

-After mutant Layla Miller restores the memories of some of the X-Men and Avengers, they head to Genosha where they discover that Magneto has erected a memorial garden for Xavier commemorating his death.
-Emma is horrified until Cloak fades into the grave and discovers there is no body inside.
-After a battle, Scarlet Witch again uses her powers to restore reality and, as a slight against her father, causes a large majority mutants to lose their powers, leaving the mutant race on the brink of extinction and causing the lost powers to become an energy mass, the Collective.
+In the storyline House of M, Scarlet Witch creates an alternate universe where mutants are dominant rather than humans, with Professor X having apparently been killed.
+After Layla Miller restores the memories of the original universe for some of the X-Men and Avengers, they head to Genosha, where they discover that Magneto has erected a memorial garden for Xavier commemorating his death.
+Scarlet Witch uses her powers to restore reality and, as a slight against her father, causes most mutants to lose their powers.
 With reality restored, Xavier is still missing and the X-Men are unable to detect him with Cerebro.